Atypical Ductal Hyperplasia (ADH)

 What is atypical ductal hyperplasia?

-How is a diagnosis made for atypical ductal hyperplasia?
+What is the treatment for atypical ductal hyperplasia?

-At the Johns Hopkins Breast Center, many of our patients with ADH benefit by joining our high-risk clinic program, the Johns Hopkins Breast and Ovarian Surveillance Service (BOSS).
-The program focuses on ways to reduce the risk of developing breast cancer and gives women tools to manage the knowledge that they are at higher risk.
-A medical oncologist can assess your overall risk and recommend ways to reduce risk in the future, such as hormonal therapy for breast cancer prevention.
+At the Johns Hopkins Breast Center, many patients with ADH join our high-risk clinic program, the Johns Hopkins Breast and Ovarian Surveillance Service (BOSS).
+The program focuses on ways to reduce the risk of developing breast cancer and provides tools to help women manage the knowledge that they are at higher risk.